mouradboutrid/geometry_dash_RL/docs/curriculum.rst

 **Problem**

-When starting training on Slice 5 (47% target), we don't want to:
+When starting training on Slice 5 (47% target), I don't want to:
 1. Train from 0% (wastes time on mastered content)
-2. Manually navigate to 47% every episode (slow; error-prone)
+2. Manually navigate to 47% every episode (slow; error-prone) (This also waste me 15h to only train slice 1 and 2 autopilot)

 **Solution: Expert Ensemble Navigation**